DynaPlex/DynaPlex/docs/source/algorithms/algorithms.rst

 ==========

-We will add a full explanation of the DCL algorithm later.
+For a full explanation of the DCL algorithm we refer to: `ArXiv paper <https://arxiv.org/abs/2011.15122>`_

-For now, we refer to: `ArXiv paper <https://arxiv.org/abs/2011.15122>`_
+Using PyBindings, PPO and other traditional RL algorithms are available.